 You are allowed to drive with a valid driver’s license issued in English by your home country only 90 days after your arrival in the Philippines.
-After that, you need to secure a permit and eventually a professional or non-professional license from the Land Transportation Authority.
+After that, you need to secure a permit and eventually a professional or non-professional license from the Land Transportation Office.
 Alternatively, you may have your foreign license converted to a local one.

 Getting around Philippine cities is fairly easy since public transport is available everywhere.
 But having control of your transportation is more convenient, not to mention less time-consuming since you can find ways to avoid hellish traffic.
 Motorcycles are cheap to buy in the Philippines and car dealerships offer great deals for all sorts of vehicles.
 Some companies also offer long-term rentals.

 Can foreigners open a bank account in the Philippines?

 Yes, foreigners can open a bank account in the Philippines.
 The country’s banking system is made up of international, national, and small rural banks that may or may not be subsidiaries of larger banks.
 Banks like HSBC, Bank of America, and Citibank have operations in the Philippines but if you would like to open an account at a local bank, we recommend the large national institutions like Banco de Oro (BDO), Bank of the Philippine Islands (BPI), Philippine National Bank (PNB) and Metrobank.

 Most banks will require you to present at least the following when opening a new account.
 Some banks may require certifications from your bank in your home country.